China’s milk market overview in 2020

 Baidu PPC is also a great tool to use as the first step in your global marketing strategy.
 It gives you credibility because if you can make Baidu ads, it means you are a real brand and also bring your first visitors to your website.

-In a second step, it will work great combine with a good SEO strategy.
+In the second step, it will work great combined with a good SEO strategy.
 Both channels will support each other in a sustainable way.

 PR & Forums create word of mouth and brand credibility